Lenny's Podcast/Discussions

 milo

 That's the distinction.
 Specificity is proof.
 I loved your book is a claim.
-The chapter where you describe watching your first product fail while the metrics looked green -- that was the one I kept coming back to is proof.
+Lenny to Richard Rumelt -- I probably bought your book for, I don't know, dozens of people over the years -- is proof.
 The guest can trust a real detail.
 They can't verify a vibe.

 juni